Clicking links below will open a full window or an informational popup, so

 this and

 couple.
-This will open up an effective way to solve your conflicts,
+This will empower you to solve your conflicts,

 rather than argue, fight, avoid, criticize, debate, explain, justify,